wrinkledeth/randcast_contracts/design.md

 Where are all the other functions called?

 - emit_dkg_task
-- commit_dkg, post_proccess_dkg etc...)
+- commit_dkg, post_process_dkg etc...)

 ### Design: Coordinator interface

-emitGroupEvent: Epoch isnt in coordinator constructor.. is it needed?? (coordinator.sol line 114)
+emitGroupEvent: Epoch isn't in coordinator constructor.. is it needed?? (coordinator.sol line 114)

 ### Trimming structs